-- 5.4 The Board has established the following committees to assist it in carrying out its responsibilities, to share detailed work and to consider certain issues and functions in detail: - (a) Audit Committee; - (b) Nomination and Remuneration Committee; and - (c) Risk and Compliance Committee. - 5.5 The charter or terms of reference of each Board committee setting out matters relevant to the composition, responsibilities and administration of the committee must be approved by the Board.
+- 5.1 The Board has established the following committees to assist it in carrying out its responsibilities, to share detailed work and to consider certain issues and functions in detail: - (a) Audit and Risk Committee; - (b) Nomination and Remuneration Committee; and - (c) Compliance Committee. - 5.2 The charter or terms of reference of each Board committee setting out matters relevant to the composition, responsibilities and administration of the committee must be approved by the Board.
 Each committee will review its charter from time to time as appropriate.

-6. Audit Committee
+6. Audit and Risk Committee

-- 6.4 The objective of the Audit Committee is to: - (a) help the Board fulfil its responsibilities in relation to: - (i) financial reporting; - (ii) the application of accounting policies; and - (iii) business policies and practices. - (b) maintain and improve the quality, credibility and objectivity of the financial accountability process (including financial reporting on a consolidated basis); - (c) provide a forum for communication between the Board and senior financial and compliance management; and - (d) maintain and improve the effectiveness of the internal and external group audit functions and communication between the Board and the external and internal auditors. - 6.5 The Audit Committee should comprise: - (a) at least three directors; - (b) all non-executive directors who are financially literate (and at least one of whom is a financial expert); and - (c) a majority of independent directors. - 6.6 While the Company will aim to have an Audit Committee of at least the size and composition outlined in paragraph 6.2 above, this may not always be practicable given the size of the Board and the circumstances of the Group, including the nature of the Group's business. - 6.7 Accordingly, the Board has absolute discretion to determine the appropriate size and composition of the Audit Committee from time to time. - 6.8 The Audit Committee will appoint its chairperson.
-The chairperson must be an independent chairperson and may not be the chairperson of the Board.
+- 6.1 The objective of the Audit and Risk Committee is to: - (a) help the Board fulfil its responsibilities in relation to: - (i) financial reporting; - (ii) the application of accounting policies; - (iii) business policies and practices; - (iv) legal and regulatory compliance; and - (v) internal risk control and management systems; - (b) maintain and improve the quality, credibility and objectivity of the financial accountability process (including financial reporting on a consolidated basis); - (c) promote a culture of compliance; - (d) encourage and promote communications between the Board and the senior compliance manager; - (e) provide a forum for communication between the Board and senior financial and compliance management; - (f) maintain and improve the effectiveness of the internal and external group audit functions and communication between the Board and the external and internal auditors; and - (g) maintain and improve the effectiveness of compliance strategies and compliance function. - 6.2 The Audit and Risk Committee should comprise: - (a) at least three directors; - (b) all non-executive directors who are financially literate (and at least one of whom is a financial expert); and - (c) a majority of independent directors. - 6.3 While the Company will aim to have an Audit and Risk Committee of at least the size and composition outlined in paragraph 6.2 above, this may not always be practicable given the size of the Board and the circumstances of the Group, including the nature of the Group's business.